 Meeting the demands of the future of work and building a more inclusive economy

-- Invest in the American Worker: Through investments in training, job placement and benefits the Department of Labor invests in workers so that they are prepared for the present and future jobs in the American economy.
+- Invest in the American Worker: Through investments in training, job placement and benefits, DOL invests in workers so that they are prepared for the present and future jobs in the American economy.

-- Protect the American Worker: From ensuring that workers receive promised wages and work in safe workplaces, the Department of Labor regulates over 7 million businesses to protect worker’s right to organize, finances and physical wellbeing.
+- Protect the American Worker: To ensure that workers receive promised wages and work in safe workplaces, DOL regulates over 7 million businesses to protect workers’ finances, physical wellbeing, and right to organize.

-- Provide Accurate, Transparent and Insightful Labor Market Information: The Department of Labor through entities like the Bureau of Labor Statistics and others provides important labor data to the federal administration, financial markets and myriad other stakeholders in our economy.
+- Provide Accurate, Transparent and Insightful Labor Market Information: Through entities like the Bureau of Labor Statistics and others, DOL provides important labor data to the federal administration, financial markets and myriad stakeholders in our economy.

-How can the U.S. Department of Labor build and deploy effective programs in an equitable and accessible manner that avoids wide scale fraud?
+How might the U.S. Department of Labor build and deploy effective, equitable, and accessible programs that protect against fraud?

-DOL is poised to embark on a series of ambitious initiatives to build the labor force back better, modernize the Department to meet the demands of the future of work, and build a more inclusive economy.
+DOL is embarking on a series of ambitious initiatives to build the labor force back better, modernize the department to meet the demands of the future of work, and build a more inclusive economy.

-- Optimizing Unemployment Insurance and Setting a Foundation for a Re-Employment System: The President has named unemployment insurance as a top priority.
-The Presidential Innovation Fellow will work side-by-side with the CInO to create a plan to roll out the four unemployment insurances in the latest stimulus plan in an equitable and accessible manner that avoids wide scale fraud.
-Additionally, the PIF will support the CInO in working with an already assigned team from USDS to build and vet a service design blueprint for a set of central technology solutions that states can use to better deliver these benefits.
+- Optimizing unemployment insurance and setting a foundation for a re-employment system: The President has named unemployment insurance as a top priority.
+The Presidential Innovation Fellow will work side-by-side with the CInO to create a plan to roll out the four unemployment insurances in the latest stimulus plan in an equitable and accessible manner that avoids wide-scale fraud.
+Additionally, the PIF will support the CInO in working with an already-assigned team from the United States Digital Service (USDS) to build and vet a service design blueprint for a set of central technology solutions that states can use to better deliver these benefits.

-- Unified Worker Data: Currently, there is no unified way or method to track the outcomes for all the American workers that DOL serves through its investments (benefits, job placement services, training).
+- Unified worker data: Currently, there is no unified way or method to track the outcomes for all the American workers that DOL serves through its investments (benefits, job placement services, training).
 This is the product of fractured and federated systems at the federal, state and local levels.
 These systems are also siloed across sectors (higher education, community based organizations, industry).
-Our goal would be to map out a way to track this data more effectively and roll out this method to states and other stakeholders in short order.
+Our goal is to map out a way to track this data more effectively and roll out this method to states and other stakeholders in short order.